 Please don’t hesitate to invite me to connect on LinkedIn.
 The more I know about my readers, the more relevant I can make my blog.

-Updated May 2019
+Updated July 2019

 © 2013 – 2019, Donna Svei.
 All rights reserved.

 Donna Svei, an executive resume writer and former C-level executive, retained search consultant, and CPA, writes all of AvidCareerist’s posts.
-She has written for and been quoted by leading business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, Lifehacker, Ask.com, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
+She has written for and been quoted by leading business, general, and career media outlets, including Forbes, Mashable, Fast Company, Entrepreneur, Business Insider, Lifehacker, Ask.com, Social Media Today, IT World, SmartBrief, Payscale, Business News Daily, and the Muse.
 Let her background and experience inform your job search strategy and decision making.